huggingface/accelerate/examples/README.md

     * With Accelerate config and launcher
         ```bash
         accelerate config  # This will create a config file on your server
-        accelerate launch ./cv_example.py --data_dir path_to_data  # This will run the script on your server
+        accelerate launch --config_file generated_config_file ./cv_example.py --data_dir path_to_data  # This will run the script on your server
         ```
     * With traditional PyTorch launcher (`torch.distributed.launch` can be used with older versions of PyTorch)
         ```bash